 So, like any sensible person I googled it and found this article which I found rather useful.

-Basically, the lady who wrote the piece had gone to have a facial with Biologique Recherche.
+Basically, the person who wrote the piece had gone to have a facial with Biologique Recherche.
 They don’t heat the face in any way, because they think keeping the skin cool keeps it refreshed.
 They recommend a consultation, in fact there was a time when you couldn’t even buy BR without a consultation.
 I assume because if something can go wrong it can go really wrong.

-I won’t recite the article for you (plagiarism and stuff) but read it because it might make you understand your skin better i.e do you need oxygenation as well as hydration?
+I won’t recite the article for you (plagiarism and stuff) but read it because it might help you understand your skin better i.e do you need oxygenation as well as hydration?
 Oxygenation is essential for cells to stay healthy, it keeps the oxygen flowing and some skincare products and specialized facials suggest they can help this process.

 The major thing I learned: